sirisian/ecmascript-public-private-static/README.md

 	Example5(example)
 	{
-		example.x = 5; // Without types it's impossible to know if x is private so this is allowed.
+		example.x = 5; // Without types is it possible to know if x is private?
 	}

 	Example6(example:Example)